 We descended back to the trail, and continued along the ridge until reaching Mt Hawkins.
 The peak here is at 8832 ft, 2693 m.
 A faint trail can be followed down the other side to save backtracking to the PCT.

 After bagging a couple of peaks, we followed the PCT until Little Jimmy Spring.
-Here, we can collect water from a metal pipe embedded in the rock.
-This is also a good spot for breakfast and I heated up a couple of McMuffins from Cajon Pass.
+Here, we could collect water from a metal pipe embedded in the rock.
+This was also a good spot for breakfast and I heated up a couple of McMuffins from Cajon Pass.

-The trail descends 2 miles from Little Jimmy Spring to the Islip Saddle on highway 2.
-From here, we begin walking on the road for about 4 miles.
-The road walking is a bit mundane, but it’s efficient and still has some good views.
-We also get to walk through a couple of tunnels which is quite cool.
+The trail descended 2 miles from Little Jimmy Spring to the Islip Saddle on highway 2.
+From here, we began walking on the road for about 4 miles.
+The road walking was a bit mundane, but efficient and still had some good views.
+We also got to walk through a couple of tunnels which was quite cool.

-Eventually the road takes us to the Buckhorn Campground, where we can access the Burkhart Trail.
-It’s great to be back on trail again, and very shortly we arrive at the junction with the PCT.
-Having finally walked around the closure at Williamson Rock, we decide to stop for dinner while it’s still light.
-After dinner, there is just 1.2 miles to the camp at Cooper Canyon.
-There is a stream flowing through the camp and space for 20+ tents, as well as pit toilets and animal proof food storage lockers.
+Eventually the road took us to the Buckhorn Campground, where we could access the Burkhart Trail back to the PCT.
+It was great to be back on trail again, and very shortly we arrived at the junction with the PCT.
+Having finally walked around the closure at Williamson Rock, we decided to stop for dinner while still light.
+After dinner, there was just 1.2 miles to the camp at Cooper Canyon.
+There was a stream flowing through the camp and space for 20+ tents, as well as pit toilets and animal proof food storage lockers.

 Leave a comment